suiware/kit/README.md

 - `pnpm lint` - Lint all packages
 - `pnpm changeset` - Generate a changeset
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

-## Turborepo

-[Turborepo](https://turbo.build/repo) is a high-performance build system for JavaScript and TypeScript codebases.
-It was designed after the workflows used by massive software engineering organizations to ship code at scale.
-Turborepo abstracts the complex configuration needed for monorepos and provides fast, incremental builds with zero-configuration remote caching.

-Using Turborepo simplifies managing your design system monorepo, as you can have a single lint, build, test, and release process for all packages.
-[Learn more](https://vercel.com/blog/monorepos-are-changing-how-teams-build-software) about how monorepos improve your development workflow.

 ## Apps & Packages